 Reduction of Fines

-If no immunity can be granted, the FCO can reduce the fine by up to 50% if an applicant provides the FCO with information and, where available, evidence, which makes a significant contribution to proving the infringement.
-Full and continuous cooperation with the FCO is also a prerequisite for the reduction of the fine.
+If no immunity can be granted, the FCO can reduce the fine if an applicant provides the FCO with information and, where available, evidence, which makes a significant contribution to proving the infringement.
+Full and continuous co-operation with the FCO is also a prerequisite for the reduction of the fine.
+The amount of the reduction depends on the time of the co-operation and the quality of added value provided.

-The FCO's leniency program provides for the possibility to declare the willingness to co-operate ("marker").
+The leniency programme provides for the possibility to declare the willingness to co-operate ("marker").
 The timing of placing the marker is decisive for the rank of the leniency application.
 It can be placed verbally or in writing, in German or English.

 The marker must contain details about the type and duration of the infringement, the product and geographic markets affected, the identity of those involved and at which other competition authorities applications have been or are intended to be filed.
-After the marker has been placed, the FCO will set a deadline of eight weeks or less for the applicant to submit a full-fledged leniency application.
+After the marker has been placed, the FCO will set a deadline of up to eight weeks for the applicant to submit a full-fledged leniency application.

 If an undertaking decides to apply for leniency with the European Commission because it considers the Commission to be the best placed authority, the FCO accepts a summary application in accordance with the ECN notice.
 It can then exempt the undertaking from filing a full leniency application until further notice.

-In practice, the FCO hardly ever relies on witness statements from employees, even though it can theoretically summon company employees as witnesses both in administrative proceedings and in fining proceedings (see 2.9 Enforcement Agency's Procedure for Obtaining Evidence/Testimony).
+In practice, the FCO rarely relies on witness statements from employees, even though it can theoretically summon company employees as witnesses both in administrative proceedings and fining proceedings (see 2.9 Enforcement Agency's Procedure for Obtaining Evidence/Testimony).

 The FCO can obtain documentary information from the target by means of dawn raids (see 2.2 Dawn Raids and 2.3 Restrictions on Dawn Raids) or seizure of objects (see 2.9 Enforcement Agency's Procedure for Obtaining Evidence/Testimony).

-Under Section 50c ARC, the FCO is entitled to share information with other agencies for the purpose of their respective tasks.
+Under Section 50f of the ARC, the FCO is entitled to share information with other agencies for the purpose of their respective tasks.
 This includes regulatory authorities like the Federal Network Agency, but also consumer protection authorities or the Federal Commissioner for Data Protection and Freedom of Information.
-If the FCO and the public prosecutor are conducting parallel investigations, there is extensive co-operation between the FCO and the public prosecutors under Section 82 ARC.
+If the FCO and the public prosecutor are conducting parallel investigations, there is extensive co-operation between them under Section 82 of the ARC.

-The FCO regularly co-operates with other enforcement agencies, especially in the context of the ECN (see 1.7 Principles of Comity).
+The FCO regularly co-operates with other enforcement agencies, especially in the context of the ECN.
+The co-operation between the authorities within the ECN is now governed by Section 50c of the ARC, which transposes the relevant provisions of the ECN+ Directive (see 1.7 Principles of Comity).

 The public prosecutor will investigate the case and, once it has collected sufficient evidence, issue a bill of indictment to the criminal court – either the local court (Amtsgericht) or regional court (Landgericht) depending on whether the sentence is likely to exceed four years of imprisonment.
 At this stage, the suspect's defence lawyer has a right to access to the file.
 Before the indictment, access to file will depend on whether it may impede the investigation.
 The criminal court will then usually open the formal proceedings.

 Within its wide procedural discretion, the FCO usually initiates its proceedings against all or several of the undertakings and individuals involved in the cartel.
-Depending on the case and in particular the undertakings' decisions whether to enter into settlement talks or not, the FCO can then split off individual proceedings and, eg, settle one case while further pursuing others.
-It may also at any stage during the investigation stop proceedings against selected undertakings or individuals.
+Depending on the case and in particular the undertakings' decisions whether to enter into settlement talks or not, the FCO can then split off individual proceedings and, for example, settle one case while further pursuing others.
+It may also, at any stage during the investigation, stop proceedings against selected undertakings or individuals.

 Within its competences, the FCO acts as the finder of facts and applies the law.
 If the FCO's decision goes to appeal before the Higher Regional Court of Düsseldorf, the court will act as finder of the facts and apply the law.

-In criminal proceedings, the public prosecutor acts as the finder of the facts until the indictment.
-Then, the criminal court finds the facts and applies the law to those facts.
+In criminal proceedings, the public prosecutor acts as the finder of the facts until the indictment, and then the criminal court finds the facts and applies the law to those facts.

 There are no specific rules of evidence for the FCO's proceedings.
 In case of an appeal, the Higher Regional Court can only rely on the means of evidence prescribed in the Code of Criminal Proceedings, in particular witnesses, experts and documents.